 Alexis Wineman was the first Miss America contestant with austism to compete in the Miss Montana pageant, which show young women, that with the right support you can accomplish anything.
 The main issue is getting that support, which I KNOW is not easy.

 Amadeus Mozart, yes the famous musician.

-Matthew Laborteaux was an actor who play Albert Ingalls on one of my all time favorite shows: Little House on the Prairie.
+Matthew Laborteaux was an actor who played Albert Ingalls on one of my all time favorite television shows: Little House on the Prairie.

 My being a lover of education decided to mention that Colorado State University calls Temple Grandin "the most accomplished and well-known adult with autism in the world."

 Vincent Philip D'Onofrio is/was an American actor, director, film producer, writer, and singer.
 He was known for such roles as Private Leonard Lawrence (Gomer Pyle) in the war film Full Metal Jacket, "Edgar" in Men in Black and Detective Robert Goren in the crime TV series Law & Order: Criminal Intent.
 He shares his story of personal struggles with autism and dyslexia and advocates for the Autistic..

 Now, if these individuals don't stand in their own way, why should anyone else tell them what they can and cannot do?
 We need people like these to "normalize" their disabilities.
 We need them to become role models for others with the same disabilities.
 We need to make more opportunities for them to be able to care and provide for themselves.
 If we don't, there will be many living in poverty situations, which shouldn't be happening to anyone, with disabilities that were so obviously NOT created themselves.

 Famous People with Epilepsy